abhisonawane157/Face_Recognition/README.md

 # Face_Recognition
-By using OpenCV and Colab Platform, face recognition is been done.
+By using OpenCV and Colab Platform, face recognition is been done in Image and Video.

 Language: Python